-- 1. Implementation of the Strategic Plan - a.
-Modernization and Enhancement of Oversight of NPA Compliance - b.
-Implementation of new Cooperative Agreements with Central Nonprofit Agencies - c.
-Successful Implementation of the Section 898 Panel Recommendations - d.
+- 1. Implementation of the Strategic Plan4 - a.
+Implementation of new Cooperative Agreements with CNAs to Modernize and Enhance Program Compliance - b.
+Successful Implementation of the Section 898 Panel Recommendations - c.
 Use of an Enterprise-wide Risk Management (ERM) Framework - 2.
-Enhancement of Program Compliance - a. (as currently executed, before implementation of the new Strategic Plan, as well as new challenges as a result of the Strategic Plan) - 3.
-Breakdowns in Internal Control over Financial Management and Reporting - 4.
-Growing List of Unimplemented OIG Audit Recommendations
+Breakdowns in Internal Control over Financial Management and Reporting

-In the report, we introduce one Watch List item, regarding the Commission's program growth and resulting risk.
-The OIG also removed a previously issued Watch List item of accessibility.
+In the report, we introduce one Watch List item, regarding: